trambarhq/mark-gor/README.md

 Type: `boolean`
 Default: `true`
-Used by: HTMLRenderer, ReactRenderer
+Used by: InlineLexer

+Handle ill-formated HTML attributes.

 ### normalizeTags

 Type: `boolean`
 Default: `true`
-Used by: HTMLRenderer, ReactRenderer
+Used by: BaseRenderer

+Apply transformations such that resultant HTML tree is structurally sound.

 ### omitLinefeed

 Type: `boolean`
 Default: `true`
-Used by: HTMLRenderer, ReactRenderer
+Used by: BaseRenderer

+Do not put a line-feed after each end-tag.

 ### omitDeclarations